Training your back and triceps together offers a host of benefits compared to training both muscle groups separately.

 - Adjust the rope or bar attachment to about chest level.

-- Using the pin-and-place adjustment, set a weight with which you can perform similar reps as you did in the lat pulldowns.
+- Using the pin-and-place adjustment, set a weight that enables you to perform a similar amount of reps as you did in the lat pulldowns.

 - To begin, position your feet slightly apart and brace your abdominals.